g0d/GANN/README.md

 4. Dynamic computation graphs
 5. Heuristic-Based Layer Management

-Actually, GANN is not just another ANN but rather a framework that creates and trains this new ANN automatically based on certain criteria and mathematical models that were invented explicitly for this purpose.
+Actually, GANN is not just another ANN but rather a framework that creates and trains this new ANN automatically - no core is required - based on certain criteria and mathematical models that were invented explicitly for this purpose.